OpenITI/openiti-teicorpus-site-template/README.md

 ## How to setup the template

-To use the template, TEI documents must be added under `static/tei`.

-Provide metadata for the TOC and more via a `/static/sitemap.json` structured like this:
+To use the template, provide metadata for the TOC and online TEI file locations via a `/static/sitemap.json` structured like this:

 ```json
 {